hiibolt/KnowledgeBase/pages/Informative Speech Outline.md

 		  Errors like this lead to ChatGPT generating information that never existed in the first place.
 		- ### Creativity
-		  Since the only information it has to operate is fed to it by -
+		  Since the only information it has to operate is what's fed to it, these models don't have the ability to be 'creative'.
+Their idea of 'creativity' is a combination of every single work the model has access to, so it's not possible for them to create any 'new' concepts.
+		-
+	-